 The Finborough Theatre has also announced the winner for the ETPEP Award 2020.
 The winner is Julia Grogan for Playfight.

-The ETPEP Award 2020 is a playwriting prize for new UK playwrights who work in the theatre industry, run by the Finborough Theatre in association with the Experienced Theatre Practitioners Early Playwriting Trust (ETPEP).
-Entries are now open, and close on 31 March 2020.
-The prize is £8000, a staged reading at the Finborough Theatre in September 2020 and ongoing dramaturgy and support from the Finborough Theatre.
+The ETPEP Award 2020 is a playwriting prize for new UK playwrights who work or have worked in the theatre industry, run by the Finborough Theatre in association with the Experienced Theatre Practitioners Early Playwriting Trust (ETPEP).
+For a full list of longlisted and shortlisted candidates for the ETPEP Award, please visit our website here.

 The ETPEP Award will return in 2021.
 Entries will open on January 1st and close on April 30th 2021.
 The main prize will again be £6,000 with nine longlist prizes of £300 each.
 For 2021, the winning play will also be published by Salamander Street, independent publisher of theatre, performance and live art.
 Details here.

 Since May 2020, the Finborough Theatre’s #FinboroughForFree series has released monthly free-to-view archive recordings of previous Finborough Theatre productions, gaining six Off West End Award OnComm Awards.
 Two award-winning Finborough plays are still available – I Wish To Die Singing – Voices from the Armenian Genocide plays until 31 December, and Sarah Grochala’s S-27 until 31 January.
 All releases are also available simultaneously with subtitles on Scenesaver.
 Our Olivier Award nominated production of It Is Easy To Be Dead is also currently streaming in the Netherlands as part of Sismo Stories’ specially curated online selection of the best of UK theatre.